 The IRS may apply special per diem rates for Meals and Incidental Expenses (M&IE) to workers in the Transportation Industry if, during any single trip away from home, they travel to localities with differing federal M&IE rates.

 A Transportation Industry worker is defined as an employee or self-employed individual whose work is of the type that directly involves moving people or goods by airplane, barge, bus, ship, train, or truck, and regularly requires travel away from home.

-For 2019, the special transportation industry per diem rate for CONUS (Continental US) M&IE allowance is $66 and the OCONUS (Outside Continental US) rate is $71 found on Page 6 of IRS Publication 463.
+For 2020, the special transportation industry per diem rate for CONUS (Continental US) M&IE allowance is $66 and the OCONUS (Outside Continental US) rate is $71 as found in the IRS Publication 463.

-Per IRS Publication 463 Travel, Entertainment, Gift, and Car Expenses:
+Per IRS Publication 463 Travel, Gift, and Car Expenses, on page 6:

 Individuals subject to the Department of Transportation's “hours of service” limits include the following persons.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.